 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Jack Reacher #6 series and is a This thriller is a paperback edition that was published by Jove on February 26, 2008 and has 550 pages.
+It is part of the Jack Reacher #6 series and is a thriller that was published by Jove on February 26, 2008 and has 550 pages.

 Explore it on Goodreads or Amazon.